Archived Awards Content

 Applicant-Defined Region: Birmingham–Hoover MSA with statewide partnerships

-The Birmingham Biotechnology Hub, led by Southern Research Institute, aims to become a global leader in drug, vaccine, and diagnostics development by applying artificial intelligence (AI)-driven biotechnology to increasing diverse representation in clinical genomic data and clinical trials.
-This Tech Hub will leverage the region’s existing assets—including the University of Alabama at Birmingham’s world-leading data bank from patients of racially diverse populations—to increase representation in clinical genomic data and clinical trials and accelerate drug discovery and development.
-By applying the power of artificial intelligence and more globally representative patient data, the Birmingham Biotechnology Hub seeks to shorten the drug development pipeline and deliver affordable drugs, vaccines, and diagnostics that treat a diverse global patient population.
+The Birmingham Biotechnology Hub, led by Southern Research Institute, aims to become a global leader in drug, vaccine, and diagnostics development by applying artificial intelligence (AI)-driven biotechnology to increasing representation in clinical genomic data and clinical trials.
+This Tech Hub will leverage the region’s existing assets—including the University of Alabama at Birmingham’s world-leading data bank—to increasing representation in clinical genomic data and clinical trials and accelerate drug discovery and development.
+By applying the power of artificial intelligence and more globally representative patient data, the Birmingham Biotechnology Hub seeks to shorten the drug development pipeline and deliver affordable drugs, vaccines, and diagnostics.

-The Birmingham Biotechnology Hub seeks to leverage the United States’ unique demographic diversity to increase the efficacy of biotechnological products for a wider share of the global population.
+The Birmingham Biotechnology Hub seeks to increase the efficacy of biotechnological products for a wider share of the global population.

 Additional Designations Earned in Region